meteofrance/mfai/README.md

 ```

 The script `examples/train_oxford_pets.py` provides an example of how to instantiate the ligthning module and the lightning Trainer and use them to train and test a model on the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).

+You can also look at our unit tests in `tests/test_lightning.py` for example of usage.

 See [pytorch lightning documentation](https://lightning.ai/docs/overview/getting-started) for how to configure the Trainer and customize the module to suit your needs.